Hussein66253/reading-notes/class-05.md

 no closing tag)
 - Any < img> tag must contain the following two attributes:
 1. **src**: This tells the browser where it can find the image file, it can be a URL.
-2. **alt**: In case  that image it doesn't appear to the user it will show an alternative text that describes the image.
+2. **alt**: In case  that image doesn't appear to the user it will show an alternative text that describes the image.
 - we can also add an attribute and it is the **title** to provide additional information about the image, most browsers will display the content of this attribute in a tooltip when the user hovers over the image.